How to plan, plant and grow lily bulbs successfully.

 (START HERE) Never planted lily bulbs before?
 Need help with planting lilies in a new location?
 Although we enclose a color brochure for planting our bulbs in each order, it is helpful to have the instructions while you prepare your garden to receive your bulbs.

-Do it right for long-lasting beauty on deck or patio, plus tips on storing containers over winter.
-Plus how to choose the best varieties for growing in pots; bigger is not always better!
+Do it right for long-lasting beauty on decks or patios.
+How to plant, plus tips on storing pots over winter.

 New patio or city road/water/power line work endangering your lily garden in bloom?
 If you are very careful, by digging up the entire "clump" with a good root ball of soil, you should be able to move them without any damage.